Autonomy Reshapes How Personalization Affects Privacy Concerns and Trust in LLM Agents: Discussion

+To design agent autonomy that helps users benefit from personalized LLM not only at ease but also with effective control, the design should support both users' subjective sense of control and people's actual oversight effectiveness, which are two key dimensions of human autonomy~\citep{bennett2023how, calvo2020supporting, prunkl2024human}.

-\textbf{Delegate user control when \emph{necessary}.} Interestingly, users interacting with Intermediate autonomy agents reported greater perceived control, lower privacy concerns, and higher trust and willingness compared to those with No autonomy agents (\autoref{tab:moderated-mediation-results}).
-This seems paradoxical, as users in the No autonomy condition technically held more control: they always reviewed and confirmed whether to send the agent’s responses.
-Similar patterns have been observed in prior work, where requiring constant user approval produced decision fatigue~\cite{echterhoff2024avoiding, ahmed2025human} and improper delegation design reduced sense of agency~\cite{steyvers2024three, zanatto2024constraining}, as responsibility was offloaded onto users rather than supported by the system.
-In contrast, Intermediate autonomy delegated control only when potential privacy risks were detected, aligning better with users’ actual needs.
+\textbf{Supporting user perceived control: delegate control when \emph{necessary}.} A counterintuitive finding is that users interacting with \iaterm{} agents reported \emph{greater} perceived control than those with no-autonomy agents, despite technically having less direct oversight.
+Similar patterns have been observed in prior work: requiring constant user approval can produce decision fatigue~\citep{echterhoff2024avoiding, ahmed2025human} and undermine sense of human autonomy~\citep{steyvers2024three, zanatto2024constraining}, as responsibility is offloaded onto users rather than supported by the system.
+In contrast, \iaterm{} designed in our study delegated user control only when potential privacy risks were detected, supporting users' need for identifying and responding to risks in social communication context thereby making them feel more in control.
 This suggests that effective autonomy design requires carefully selecting the ``delegation moments'' that align with user expectations and risk perceptions, rather than maximizing oversight in every step.
-Moreover, these ``delegation moments'' could be further personalized: different contexts may involve different categories of risk (e.g., financial disclosure in family discussions versus reputational concerns in professional settings), and individuals vary in their sensitivity to these risks.
-Our individual-differences results suggest that people with different traits (e.g., higher or lower AI literacy) may hold different boundaries of acceptable personalization and autonomy, highlighting the potential for autonomy design that adapts to both situational and personal factors.

-\textbf{Design LLM agent autonomy informed by the underlying psychological processes.} Current LLM agent designs of autonomy have explored multiple approaches but lack systematic guidelines.
-For example, Operator asks users for confirmation when pre-defined sensitive domains such as finance or health are involved~\cite{OpenAI_IntroducingOperator2025}, while Cursor asks users at the beginning of a session to choose the level of oversight they prefer (always confirm vs. execute automatically)~\cite{CursorAgentModes}.
-Our moderated mediation analysis (\autoref{tab:moderated-mediation-results}) reveal the psychological pathways through which the autonomy level and personalization collectively influence users' trust, privacy concerns, and willingness, which can provide guidance for LLM agent design.
-For example, if the design goal is to improve user's willingness to use, perceived control and usefulness can be used as additional signals to guide how the autonomy and personalization should be co-designed, as we found these variables to be the significant mediators.